ahmedo42/AutoCkt/README.md

 # AutoCkt: Deep Reinforcement Learning of Analog Circuit Designs
 Code for [Deep Reinforcement Learning of Analog Circuit Designs](https://arxiv.org/abs/2001.01808).

+## Note

+- There are two branches, `master` and `valid-specs`, the primary difference is in the data generation script but both produce roughly the same generalization accuracy

+- The `valid-specs` branch contain an almost-working implementation of the folded cascode circuit

+- This repo doesn't consistently produce the paper's results but can be a good starting point for analog design with RL

 ## Setup
 Install Dependencies